 FAFSA FOR UNDOCUMENTED STUDENTS

 All incoming college students ― including undocumented individuals ― are encouraged to complete and submit the Free Application for Federal Student Aid (FAFSA).
 This form is used to evaluate the financial needs of applicants based factors like their individual and family’s household income, employment and tax history, and academic and career goals.
-The application is available in paper, online, and PDF formats; a 2016-17 copy of the form can be found here.
+The application is available in paper, online, and PDF formats.

 A Social Security number (SSN) is required from all applicants.
 Most DACA recipients are given an SSN, but other undocumented immigrants do not qualify for one.
 For undocumented students who do not have an SSN, the U.S. Department of Education urges them to meet with a school counselor to discuss financial aid options.
 In some cases, these students will be able to apply for and receive financial aid without submitting the FAFSA.